corda/corda/docs/source/corda-configuration-file.rst

   than the default one (see :doc:`cryptoservice-configuration`).

 cryptoServiceTimeout
   Optional timeout value of actions sent to the the CryptoService (HSM).
-If the HSM takes longer than this duration to respond then a ``TimedCryptoService`` exception will be thrown and handled by the Flow Hospital.
+If the HSM takes longer than this duration to respond then a ``TimedCryptoServiceException`` will be thrown and handled by the Flow Hospital.

   *Default:* 1s